 Fruit and vegetables are of course essential (fresh fruit or blended in a homemade smoothie, unsweetened dried fruit, steamed, lightly boiled or baked veggies and dark green leafy vegetables — daily).

-And vitamins B12 and D, which can be obtained from fortified foods or supplements, are required too.
+And vegan sources of vitamin B12 and vitamin D, which can be obtained from fortified foods or supplements, are required too.

 It’s also important that you eat enough but not too much!